-TypeScript RPC Library Customization
+TypeScript RPC Customization

 import { createRPC } from 'vovk';